Merlin2098/HR-Data-Lakehouse/docs/implementation.md

 From a repository implementation perspective, the project is currently in:

-> Phase 4 implemented in code, pending infrastructure validation and AWS execution
+> Phase 4 implemented in code, with the main AWS path already exercised functionally

 From an operational perspective, the project is currently in:

-> Phase 0 fully validated locally, with AWS phases still pending deployment and runtime verification
+> Phase 0 fully validated locally, with AWS already validated functionally but still not fully automated or hardened

 Both statements are true and should be used carefully depending on whether we are speaking about:

-- repo implementation status, or
+- repo implementation status
 - deployed production status

 ---